HausDAO/protocol-guild-contracts/README.md

 So, whenever a proposal is made to update the registry, newer members and members returning from time off are financially incentivized to "Update" the 0xSplits contract, while more long-term members are financially incentivized to "Distribute" vested funds.
 Given that there will be gas fees associated with each function, it's good that there are different incentives in different PG cohorts to Update and Distribute, as it means that potentially the person proposing the registry update doesn't need to Update and Distribute as well.

-That being said, there are open questions about the "correct" flow in terms of distributing the Splits contract \*before or after\* the Splits contract update.
+That being said, there are open questions about the "correct" flow in terms of distributing the Split contract \*before or after\* the Split contract update.

 1. Currently distributions are done before the Split is updated, with the rational that it's the existing membership cohort that is entitled to the vested funds from the last three months, so it makes sense to pay them first, then add new members.
 2. Argument for doing the opposite, i.e. updating first then distributing: if funds are from the last three months, then you want the weights to reflect the last three months.
 If you do the opposite (distribute and then update), you're potentially distributing based on old weights.
 Could result in situations where people are not getting credit for work they've done the last few months (if updating quarterly).